GarvAhuja408/VeriChain---Employment-Document-Verification-Provenance-System/README.md

 # Provenance — Document Verification System

-A document verification system built with **Python and FastAPI** that detects whether a submitted document has been modified from its original registered version.
+A document verification system built wit Python and FastAPI that detects whether a submitted document has been modified from its original registered version.

-It can be used for verifying documents such as **experience letters, certificates, and employment records**.
+It can be used for verifying documents such as experience letters, certificates, and employment records.

 ## Features